everedero/misc_scripts/zephyr_presentation.md

 west build -b $BOARD -p always app
 ```

+## Create our board
 Board folder:
 ```
 tree -L 3 boards/
 ```

-* Find a similar board
+* Find a similar board dts to copy
+Copy a board, to have presets and example configs

 SoC: STM32F405
 But we can take an exemple from the same SoC series, and change SoC, for the demo